At a Glance

 “Is debt consolidation a good idea?” is a loaded question.
 As we mentioned above, there are multiple ways to consolidate, and every consolidation method has its pros and cons.
 Whether you choose a loan or a balance transfer credit card, success depends on a few factors:

 - A steady income.
-You’ll need proof of stable income to qualify for a loan and cover payments.
+Many lenders like to see proof of stable income to qualify for a loan.
+And having steady paychecks will help you cover payments.

 - A high credit score.
-A good score can help you qualify for a 0% credit card or low-interest loan as well as better terms.
+A good credit score can help you qualify for a 0% credit card or low-interest loan as well as better loan terms.
+If you decide debt consolidation is right for you, steadily repaying your debt consolidation loan can help to boost your credit score by decreasing your credit utilization and improving your payment history.

 - Discipline.
 Debt consolidation doesn’t solve the issue of debt.
-You should dedicate yourself to making payments and not adding to your debt.
+You will still need to dedicate yourself to making payments and not adding to your debt.
+Ensure you can be disciplined about quickly paying off a : debt consolidation loan to reach debt-free status before taking one on.

 You also need to look at your debt.
 Consolidation is a good solution if:

 - You dislike managing multiple credit cards.
-Consolidation can help simplify your bills, saving you from late or missed payments.
+Consolidation can help simplify your bills and streamline your debt payments into one easy, predictable monthly payment.
+This may also save you from late or missed payments.

 - You want better repayment terms.
-Consolidation can offer shorter (or longer) repayment plans as well as lower fees.
+Consolidation can offer shorter (or longer) repayment plans as well as lower fees so you can choose the repayment terms that best fit with what you can afford

 Find the Best Debt Consolidation Loan for You